Fatehpuri Mosque

 The Fatehpuri Mosque, also Fatehpuri Masjid, is a 17th-century Sunni mosque, located at the western end of the oldest street of Chandni Chowk, in the Old Delhi neighbourhood of Delhi, India.
 The mosque is opposite the Red Fort and, after Jama Masjid, is the second largest mosque in Delhi.

 History

-The Fatehpuri Masjid was built in 1650 by Fatehpuri Begum, one of wives of Emperor Shah Jahan, who was from Fatehpur Sikri, and the mosque at Taj Mahal is also named after her.
+The Fatehpuri Masjid was built in 1650 by Fatehpuri Begum, one of the wives of Emperor Shah Jahan, who was from Fatehpur Sikri, and the mosque at Taj Mahal is also named after her.

 The British auctioned the mosque after the 1857 war to Rai Lala Chunnamal for Rs.
 19,000 (whose descendants still live in the Chunnamal haveli in Chandni Chowk), who preserved the mosque.
 Later in 1877 it was acquired by the Government in exchange for four villages and was restored to the Muslims at the Delhi Durbar when the British allowed the Muslims back in Old Delhi.
 A similar mosque, called Akbarabadi Mosque, built by the Akbarabadi Begum, was destroyed by the British.

 The Khari Baoli, which is today Asia's largest spice market, gradually developed after the construction of the mosque.